Cranberry

 319 college women with prior acute UTI.

-PRIMARY ENDPOINT NEGATIVE: cranberry juice cocktail did NOT significantly reduce UTI recurrence vs placebo.
+Primary endpoint negative: cranberry juice cocktail did not significantly reduce UTI recurrence vs placebo.
 Important negative finding in a younger UTI-prone population.
 Contributes to debate over cranberry juice (vs concentrated extracts) efficacy.

 4